 With a range of 500 km, the missile is in fact perfectly capable of hitting important targets in Japan and South Korea, and can therefore be distributed aboard numerous submarines that would be almost impossible to neutralize. simultaneously to deprive the North Korean authorities of potentially nuclear strike capabilities, as is the strategy currently implemented by Seoul to neutralize the nuclear threat of its neighbor.

-75% of this article remains to read,
+There are 75% of this article left to read, Subscribe to access it!

 The Classic subscriptions provide access to